Court Marriage in Pakistan

-One might think about the consequences of court marriage, especially in Pakistani society.
-We live in a traditional society and people are not given their basic rights as given by the law.
-We may hear the stories of serious reactions of the families towards the marriage of choice by a couple.
-In some cases, the bride’s family lodges an FIR of abduction and charge for Zina against the husband of their daughter and his family for harassment and later demand for a divorce.
-However, the statement of the girl invalidates the FIR and makes it baseless.
+Court marriages may have serious consequences, especially in Pakistan.
+As we live in a traditional society, people do not receive their basic rights as provided for by law.
+Occasionally, we hear stories about families’ serious reactions to a couple’s marriage of choice.
+It sometimes occurs that the bride’s family files an FIR of kidnapping and charging Zina against the husband and family of their daughter for harassment and later for divorce.
+However, the bride’s statement on oath invalidates the FIR and makes it baseless.

 WHO HAS A RIGHT OF COURT MARRIAGE?

-1- The age of the Bride and groom should be 18 years or more.
-The federal Shariat court has decided that under the Child Marriage Restraint Act 1929 setting.
-The Minimum age limit at 16 years for Girl’s Marriage would help’s girls get at least a basic education
+1- The bride and groom should be at least 18 years old.
+The federal Shariat court has determined that child marriage is prohibited under the Child Marriage Restraint Act 1929.
+For marriage, the minimum age limit for girl is 16 years old, so that, girls could get a basic education at least.

 STEP BY STEP PROCEDURE OF COURT MARRIAGE

-2- Consultation with our lawyer regarding the matters of dower/Maher and other related matters that protect the rights of the couple
+2- A consultation with our lawyer regarding matters related to dower/Maher and other matters protecting the couple’s rights.

 The only requirement for the Hindu court marriage in Pakistan is that both the bride and groom should be a minimum of 18 years old and should not be previously married.
 Moreover, in order to qualify for the Hindu court marriage in Pakistan, both of the parties should not be within the prohibited degrees of relationship.
 The marriage will be registered through the marriage registrar appointed by the Government.
 The Hindu marriage certificates are called Shadi Parat.